isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/1b-apply-for-a-licence-or-registration-for-a-new-law-practice-entity.md

   <tr>
     <td>
       <ul>
-        <li><p style="text-align:justify">The application may take <b>about 3-16 weeks</b> to process, commencing when all required supporting documents and information have been received.
+        <li style="text-align:justify">The application may take <b>about 3-16 weeks</b> to process, commencing when all required supporting documents and information have been received.
 Applications that are incomplete, complex or submitted during the peak period from January to March may require more time to process.
-Therefore, you may wish to submit your application at least 16 weeks in advance</p></li>
+Therefore, you may wish to submit your application at least 16 weeks in advance</li>
-        <li><p style="text-align:justify">The LSRA will seek clarification or further information from the Main Contact for the Application.</p></li>
+        <li style="text-align:justify">The LSRA will seek clarification or further information from the Main Contact for the Application.</li>
-        <li><p style="text-align:justify">If the application is rejected, the process will end here.</p></li>
+        <li style="text-align:justify">If the application is rejected, the process will end here.</li>
       </ul>
     </td>
     <td>